sujoyduttajad/Project-management-tool/README.md

 The app is secured using Firebase Security rules and it is hosted using Firebase.

 # Future Scope
-This app will have authentication(sign-up & sign-in) and real-time notifications so any activity happens like if you delete a project, create a new project or edit one, then a  notification will pop in the sidebar in real-time.
+This app will have real-time notifications, which will allow users to get notified of activities like if you delete a project, create a new project or edit one, then a  notification will pop in the sidebar in real-time.
+A proper dashboard is what I'm building now.